geb/geb/doc/manual/src/chapters/020-browser.md

     assert browser.$("h1").text() == "Signup Page"
     assert browser.page.$("h1").text() == "Signup Page"

-> for more information on the $ function and other methods seen here, see the section on [navigation][navigation]
+> for more information on the $ function and other methods seen here, see the section on [navigation][navigator]

 Unless otherwise specified, the page is an instance of the `geb.Page` base class which provides the basic navigation functions.
 The initial page class can be specified at construction time or changed later using the `page(Class<? extends Page>)` method…